cheesoup/GRPH/_posts/2021-11-20-the-web-is-obese.md

 new features provide a lot of creative of power to web designers, it’s part of the designer's job to wield these powers appropriately.

-{% include image.html url='/content/nocss_frontpage.png' caption='What software
+{% include image.html url='/content/nocss_frontpage.png' caption='What a
-minimal website looks like' %}
+software minimal website looks like' %}

 Just to be clear, I’m not claiming software minimalism always needs to be a designer’s primary consideration when designing a web page.
 All I’m trying to